-The National Museum of African American Music (formerly The African American History Foundation of Nashville, Inc.) (the "Organization") is a non-profit Organization founded in 2001 and located in Nashville, Tennessee.
+The National Museum of African American Music (the "Organization") is a non-profit Organization founded in 2001 and located in Nashville, Tennessee.
 The Organization's intent is to develop a museum that will stand as an international and iconic cultural museum dedicated to the vast contributions African Americans have made in music and its rich influence on art and culture.
-The museum will be an educational facility, national tourist destination and economic development engine for Nashville and the state of Tennessee.
+The museum will be an educational facility, national tourist destination, and economic development engine for Nashville and the state of Tennessee.
 Ultimately, the museum will tell the phenomenal story of African American music, both nationally and internationally, including important music history that occurred in Nashville, Tennessee.